Press Release: ‘Rebuilding Ireland – Delivering a Sustainable Housing Recovery’

 “Housing can’t be looked at in isolation, it’s about sustainable development and delivering a quality built environment,” said Carole Pollard, RIAI President.
 “The strength of Irish architecture is internationally recognised and celebrated and the skills of Irish architects are being sought around the world.
 We want to see that everyone in Ireland can benefit also from the skills and experience of Irish architects.”
 The President called for the Government to develop a policy that will ensure the sustained development of our national infrastructure and avoid the boom and bust cycles of the building sector.

 Traditionally, the conference has been the occasion for the presentation of the RIAI Silver Medal for Housing – the country’s premier award for residential architecture.
-However the impact of the economic conditions of the recession, coinciding with the award period of 2011-2013, was evident and the RIAI have decided that they will not be awarding a Silver Medal for this period, presenting instead Highly Commended and Commended Certificates to projects.
+However the impact of the economic conditions of the recession, coinciding with the award period of 2011-2013, was evident and the RIAI presented only Highly Commended and Commended Certificates to projects.

 “The fall in housing completions over the early part of this decade was unprecedented”, said RIAI President Carole Pollard.
 “This has had an impact on the submissions for our award and regrettably we are not in a position to award the Silver Medal in 2017.
 However we are confident with the renewed focus on delivery of residential schemes that we will return to pre-recession levels of qualifying projects next year.
 We commend the architects honoured today who have worked hard to deliver housing during difficult economic times.”

-Running alongside the conference will be an exhibition of residential housing schemes, both in planning and completed, designed by RIAI members.
-This exhibition will demonstrate the range of potential projects coming on-stream in the near-term across Ireland.
+Running alongside the conference was an exhibition of residential housing schemes, both in planning and completed, designed by RIAI members.
+This exhibition demonstrated the range of potential projects coming on-stream in the near-term across Ireland.